 The last tax credit we want to bring your attention to is the New Markets Tax Credit.
 This credit expires at the end of 2019, so this is the last tax year you can use it unless Congress extends the credit (which they’ve done on several occasions before).
-This tax credit supports businesses that invest in Community Development Enterprises (CDEs) and Community Development Financial Institutions (CDFIs), which are organizations that aid low income communities.
+This tax credit supports businesses that invest in Community Development Enterprises (CDEs) and Community Development Financial Institutions (CDFIs), which are organizations that aid low-income communities.

 Projects that qualify for the credit typically involve the acquisition, renovation, or construction of real estate in low-income areas, or the expansion of existing businesses in those areas.
 Example projects include:

-In order to be eligible for the New Markets Tax Credit, a project must be located within a census tract that has a poverty rate of at least 20% or with median family incomes that do not exceed 80 percent of the area median income.
+In order to be eligible for the New Markets Tax Credit, a project must be located within a census tract that has a poverty rate of at least 20% or with median family incomes that do not exceed 80% of the area median income.
 The Department of the Treasury has a tool to find CDEs and CDFIs near you if you’re interested in getting involved.

 Be sure to ask your tax professional which small business tax credits your business is eligible for.
-The 10 credits shown above are just the beginning.
-There are additional federal small business tax credits, and states and local governments often offer tax incentives of their own.
+The credits shown above are just the beginning.
+There are additional federal small business tax credits, and state and local governments often offer tax incentives of their own.
 However, tax credits often expire in a few years, so you need to act quickly to take advantage of them.
 The best way to ensure that you’re taking advantage of all the credits and deductions that are available to you is to work with a qualified tax professional.